 Within each area of learning there are Early Learning Goals (ELG's), which most children will be expected to reach by the end of their Reception year.
 When the children are aged between 24 and 36 months, a short written summary of their progress in the three prime areas is provided.
 This Progress Check at Age Two is important as it will help to identify if their are any areas, in which a child may be developing at a faster or slower pace than the expected level of progress for their age.
 If a child's progress in any prime area gives cause for concern, additional support for the child may be considered.

 The framework ensures that all children are included and not disadvantaged because of ethnicity, culture or religion, home language, family background, learning difficulties or disabilities, gender or ability and have access to a range of learning and play activities and materials.

-Just ask a member of staff if you would like a full (8-page) version of the Parents' Guide to the EYFS.
 Further information can be downloaded from the Deptartment of Education website.